National frameworks to address hate crime in Romania

 The system of providing support for victims of hate crimes is regulated by Law No. 211/2004 on measures to ensure that crime victims receive the necessary information, support and protection, as well as by the Code of Criminal Procedure, which represents the general legal framework for the protection and support of crime victims.
 According to this law, the Services for Supporting Victims of Crimes (SSVCs), together with the General Directorates of Social Assistance and Child Protection (47 in total at the national level), offer support and protection to victims of crime.
 Social services can also be offered by private providers and city halls.
 There are no public organizations providing specialist support specifically to hate crime victims.

 Support and protection services are provided at the request of the victim, free of charge and are not dependent on the active procedural involvement of the victim.
-Such services include the following: information on victims' rights; psychological counselling, and counselling on the risks of secondary and repeated victimization or intimidation and revenge; advice on the financial and practical aspects subsequent to the crime; social integration/reintegration services; emotional and social support for the purpose of social reintegration; information and counselling on the role of the victim in criminal proceedings, including preparation for participation in the trial.
+Such services include the following: information on victims' rights; psychological counselling, and counselling on the risks of secondary and repeated victimization or intimidation and revenge; advice on the financial and practical aspects following a crime; social integration/reintegration services; emotional and social support for the purpose of social reintegration; information and counselling on the role of the victim in criminal proceedings, including preparation for participation in the trial.

 Further general measures to accommodate victims' needs include the following: interpretation services; legal aid; the use of audio-visual equipment when interviewing; information for victims on the release of the perpetrator; interviews in specially adapted rooms and in the presence of a psychologist or specialist in victim counselling; interviews conducted by the same person; and the provision of home security measures, a police escort and/or personal data protection.
 These measures can be applied by prosecutors ex officio or on request.
 All vulnerable victims are entitled to the medical care and psychological support provided by the state.